aspose-slides/Aspose.Slides-Products/slides/en/cpp/conversion/_index.md

 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}
-{{< blocks/products/pf/feature-page-options pairs="ppt-to-pdf pptx-to-pdf ppsm-to-pdf potx-to-pdf ppsx-to-pdf pps-to-pdf pptm-to-pdf" >}}
+{{< blocks/products/pf/feature-page-options pairs="ppt-to-pdf pptx-to-pdf ppsm-to-pdf potx-to-pdf ppsx-to-pdf pps-to-pdf pptm-to-pdf ppt-to-word pptx-to-word svg-to-png" >}}

 {{% blocks/products/pf/feature-page-section  h2="Save Microsoft PowerPoint Slides As Images" %}}
 when ever there is the case to display presentation content on web, then there is need to render files as HTML or images JPG, TIFF, PNG, etc. Process of converting slides as images is simple.
-Get all the slides using [get_Slides()](https://apireference.aspose.com/slides/cpp/class/aspose.slides.presentation#a9981b38f5a01d9fa5482f05b0a75974c)  and iterate through each slide one by one.
-During each iteration use [ISlide->GetThumbnail](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_slide#a7bd377d403ff886232df21351c1fe783) for the slide image and then save into the required image format.
+Get all the slides using [get_Slides()](https://reference.aspose.com/slides/cpp/class/aspose.slides.presentation#a9981b38f5a01d9fa5482f05b0a75974c)  and iterate through each slide one by one.
+During each iteration use [ISlide->GetThumbnail](https://reference.aspose.com/slides/cpp/class/aspose.slides.i_slide#a7bd377d403ff886232df21351c1fe783) for the slide image and then save into the required image format.

 {{% blocks/products/pf/feature-page-code h3="C++ PowerPoint to Image Conversion" %}}